learnf5/nginx/lab08/Readme.md

-These are the files for Lab 08
+# These are the files for Lab 08

-This is the LPS script for Lab 08
+# LPS scripting

 {
   "CMDLIST": [